AhmedNassar7/Database-Engine/README.md

 // select * from Student where name = “John Noor” or gpa = 1.5;
 Iterator resultSet = selectFromTable(arrSQLTerms , strarrOperators);
 ```

-#### Disclaimer
-The commits/LOC do not reflect the contribution done by each member of this repo due to not using Github properly at that time.
-All the contributors and the collaborators in this repository worked together to deliver the final product.